stuartpb/FetchController-spec/README.md

 ### `FetchController`

 `FetchController` features methods to control a fetch, such as `abort()` to abort the fetch (rejecting any related promises pending from it).
-It also includes a read-only `.observer` property, containing an associated `FetchObserver` for monitoring the fetch (which may be constructed before the `FetchController` and associated on the `FetchController` object's construction, as described below).
+It also includes an `.observer` property, containing an associated `FetchObserver` for monitoring the fetch (which may be constructed before the `FetchController` and associated on the `FetchController` object's construction, as described below).

 ## `FetchEvent.observer`